Financial markets and investment decision making

 This project investigates issues involving financial markets and investment decision making (both individual and corporate decision making).
 The project also focuses on the application of finance and financial markets to development economics.

+My work in the area of financial markets and investment decision making investigates various market frictions and behavioral biases that affect how individuals and/or corporations make investment decisions.
+This work will facilitate a better understanding of these frictions to enable better links between investment theory and actual investment decision making behavior.
 My work in the area of finance applied to economic development primarily deals with microfinance institutions (MFIs) in developing countries.
 Whereas much of the existing literature dealing with MFIs focuses on ways to "intervene in credit markets" to enable the poor around the world to have access to capital, this research examines ways to harness the international capital markets for the mutual benefit of MFIs and investors.

 I believe that my work sheds light on some previously unexplored and open questions in the finance literature.
-Since much of my work deals with household financial decision making, I believe that insights from my research are useful to families making financial decisions, particularly during difficult economic times.

 - United States of America